redis/redis-doc/topics/faq.md

 ## Why did you started the Redis project?

 Originally Redis was started in order to scale [LLOOGG][lloogg].
-But after I got the basic server working I liked the idea to share the work with other guys, and Redis was turned into an open source project.
+But after I got the basic server working I liked the idea to share the work with other people, and Redis was turned into an open source project.

 [lloogg]: http://lloogg.com